 Each spring we require volunteers for fish stocking efforts.
 This is typically in May and June and is announced via social media and emailed to our volunteer list.

 Adopt an Atlantic

 Habitat restoration and water quality protection are essential components of the overall species restoration program.
 This component identifies critical habitat areas within each of the streams targeted for restoration.
 Also, major limiting factors affecting the life history stages of Atlantic salmon are identified and addressed as needed.

 One of the main challenges associated with this type of work in southern Ontario is 95% of the land is privately owned.
-To address this reality, the OFAH Atlantic Salmon team will work with landowners, MNRF, DFO, conservation authorities, and non-government organizations such as Ontario Streams, and Trout Unlimited Canada.
+To address this reality, the OFAH Atlantic Salmon team will work with landowners, NDMNRF, DFO, conservation authorities, and non-government organizations such as Ontario Streams, and Trout Unlimited Canada.

 - Tree planting in riparian areas to stabilize banks and decrease sedimentation and water temperature;

 - Debris management to enhance and restore natural flows, clean substrate and enhance habitat for adult and juvenile fish;

 - Bank stabilization projects to minimize erosion and sedimentation of spawning and nursery areas;

 - Wetland protection to ensure high quality and quantity of water;